tepease/cb50/projects/0/project-0.md

 * In your command prompt again, type **git clone *link***, but replace *link* with the link you copied above. hit enter.

 Congratulations!
 You now have your own copy of our repo on your computer!
+Now go into it

+* Type ```cd cb50``` and enter

 * In your command prompt, type **git branch *name-motivation*** where *name* is your first name, and enter.